xiaopv/xiaopv.github.io/_teaching/2025-spring-mat334.md

 ## Homework

+* Jan.
+14
+   * Complete the table for D4 and problems 1 to 4 (on page 4 to 5).

 ## An Important Course Policy

 I pride myself on having a good environment for working and learning.
 It is very important to me that we all treat each other with care and respect, in equal measure.
 I know that I ask students to take risks in class almost every day, and this can be challenging for many.
 I ask that you help me keep our classroom a supportive place for each of the people in it.
 Each of us deserves the space to bring our full, authentic selves to class and be comfortable.
 (Adapted from [T.J.
 Hitchman](https://sites.uni.edu/theron/about/).)